BIMSBbioinfo/projectTemplate/README.md

 The data analysis project might depend on a python or R package you developed but they have different conventions to follow.
 For those sub-projects follow the conventions with reproducibility and usability in mind.

+## When to update the READMEs?
+Any major milestone is an opportunity to update the READMEs.
+Milestones are presentations, papers, progress meetings.
+Bi-yearly lab clean up meetings are also the time to keep these READMEs up-to-date.

-## What goes in TODO.md
+## What goes in TODO.md ?
 This contains checklists for tasks, and who is responsible of doing them.
 These tasks are usually decided jointly in meetings, can be updated by individuals.
+The tasks has to be coded in urgency, importance and effort as high or low.
+Individual tasks that probably introduced after the meeting has to be marked.
+Example:

+- [ ] Mercury (U:hi, I:hi, E: hi)
+   - [x] Venus (U:hi, I:hi, E: lo)
+   - [x] Earth (Orbit/Moon) (U:hi, I:hi, E: lo)
+   - [] Mars (U:lo, I:hi, E: lo)
+       - [x] Mars
+- [ ] Jupiter (U:lo, I:lo, E: lo)
+- [ ] Comet Haley (U:lo, I:lo, E: hi)

 ## What goes in README.project ?
 This is the basic information about your project.
 Looking at this a newcomer should be able to understand what you are doing and what is the status.